 LoadStop doesn't have AI for carrier email.
 Keelway does — and it's bundled.

 LoadStop calls itself "The #1 AI-Powered TMS," but its AI lives on documents and driver dispatch.
-The inbox — where brokers actually spend ~58 minutes per load triaging ~40 carrier replies — is untouched.
-Keelway TMS bundles native carrier-email AI at $400/month flat.
+The inbox — where brokers actually spend the better part of an hour per load triaging ~40 carrier replies — is untouched.
+Keelway TMS bundles native carrier-email AI at $799/mo flat.
 Here's the gap, in detail.

 What LoadStop's AI actually does